dmtopp/wdi_project_two/README.md

 + HTML/CSS

 ### The Approach

+[See our outline](https://github.com/dmtopp/wdi_project_two/blob/master/OUTLINE.md) for user stories and wireframes.

 Users have two options when visiting Kastanza:  Find their location using the geolocation feature of Gmaps, or search for a location by address.
 If they search by address, the application makes an ajax call from the front end to Google Maps to convert the address into coordinates.
 The coordinates are then sent to the server.